June 11

 See it on Amazon

-The ceramic insert provides great heat protection, so if you like to whip up batches of hollandaise, candies, or other delicate foods that require gentle and precise heating, you'll love this pot.
-At only 1.5 quarts, this insert is small--but how much Hollandaise or candy does a person need, really?
+The ceramic insert provides superb heat protection, so if you like to whip up batches of hollandaise sauce, candy, or other foods that require gentle and precise heating, you'll love this pot.
+At only 1.5 quarts, this insert is small, so keep that in mind before you buy: a non-insulated double boiler will have more room.

 All-Clad Copper Core double boiler insert

 The price includes a 2-quart sauce pan, a lid, and the ceramic insert.
 Can you buy the insert separately?
 Can you find it in a larger size?
-We couldn't find either option, but that doesn't mean they're not possibilities.
-Your friendly neighborhood Williams-Sonoma employee may be able to help you out.
+We couldn't find either option, so probably not.

 All-Clad Copper Core 2 Qt.
 Sauce pan w/1.5 Qt.
 Ceramic Insert: